Tiffany Evans: 1992–2006: Early life and Tiffany Evans EP

 Evans was born in the Bronx of New York City.
 She got her first break on Showtime at the Apollo at the age of 9.
 In February 2003, in her Star Search appearance, Evans won the Grand Champion title in the junior singer division, becoming the only performer in Star Search history to receive perfect five scores on all of her appearances.
-In the competition, Evans competed against fellow singers Lisa Tucker and David Archuleta, who both later appeared on American Idol.
+In the competition, Evans competed against fellow singers Lisa Tucker, David Archuleta and Tori Kelly, who later appeared on American Idol.
 Evans has starred in an episode of Law & Order: SVU, playing actor Blair Underwood's daughter.
 That same year, she sang for executives at Columbia Records and was offered a recording contract deal at 10 years old.
 With her musical career already on the upswing, she landed a small role on CBS's The District.
 In 2005, Evans made her feature film debut in Tyler Perry's Diary of a Mad Black Woman as Brian Simmons' daughter, played by Perry himself.
 She also contributed to the movie soundtrack on "Father, Can You Hear Me" featuring Cheryl Pepsii Riley, Tamela Mann, Terrell Carter, and Anya Washington.

 After signing with Columbia Records, her first single "Let Me Be Your Angel", a cover of Stacy Lattisaw's song was released in 2004 with a music video.
 The song was a minor R&B hit, peaking at No. 95 on the Billboard Hot 100 chart.
 Soon after, her self-titled debut EP featuring eight tracks (all covers) and a bonus DVD was released.
 One additional single "The Christmas Song" was digitally released, as well as her rendition of "The Star-Spangled Banner".
 The album soon became scarce, as it was made available for a limited time at online retailers as well as the clothing store Limited Too.
 She began work on a new album, with a couple of digital singles (2005's "Thinkin' About" and 2006's "Who I Am") released.